Valterri Bottas, the Alfa Romeo F1 driver

 Valtteri Bottas had a successful career in Formula 1, achieving significant results including 10 wins And 20 pole positions.
 Listed below are some of his notable accomplishments:

-- Grand Prix victory: Bottas had 10 career victories, winning his first ever race in Russia in 2017.
+- Grand Prix victory: Bottas notched up 10 career victories, winning his first ever race in Russia in 2017.
 The latest success was achieved in Turkish Grand Prix 2021.

 - podiums: Bottas reached the podium for 67 times throughout his career.
 He achieved several podium placements as both second and third classified in numerous Grands Prix.